A new era has begun in wet-room design

 - Key flag

-- the option of designing an entire wet room that fulfils the M1 emission classification for building materials
+- the option of designing an entire wet room that fulfills the M1 emission classification for building materials

 - the option to design them for locations that meet the LEED certification criteria